 Additional enrollment information

-Continuation of dental coverage through COBRA versus the retiree dental plan
+Continuation of dental coverage through COBRA or the retiree dental plan

-If you are enrolled in dental coverage as an ACTIVE employee under a state sponsored plan and your employment is terminated, you will be given the opportunity to continue your dental coverage for 18 months under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
-A COBRA notification will be mailed to your home upon the termination of your active coverage.
+If you are enrolled in dental coverage as an ACTIVE employee under a state sponsored plan and your employment is terminated (separation of service or retirement), you will be given the opportunity to continue your dental coverage for 18 months under the Consolidated Omnibus Budget Reconciliation Act, or COBRA.
+A COBRA notification will be mailed to your home address listed in Edison upon the termination of your active coverage.
+To continue dental coverage through COBRA, you must complete and return the COBRA enrollment form to Benefits Administration within 60 days of the latter of the date active coverage would end or the date on the COBRA notification letter.
+Please indicate if you are a Tennessee Consolidated Retirement System retiree via a handwritten note on the signature page of the COBRA enrollment form.
 Continuation of dental insurance is NOT automatic at retirement.
-To continue dental through COBRA, you must complete and return the COBRA enrollment form to Benefits Administration within 60 days of your active coverage terminating.
-Please indicate if you are a TCRS retiree via a hand written note on the signature page of the COBRA enrollment form.

 If you do not qualify to continue dental insurance through COBRA or simply wish to enroll in the retiree dental plan upon the termination of your active insurance coverage, you should submit an application directly to Benefits Administration.
-Please note, you must be a TCRS retiree or an ORP (optional retirement plan) retiree from a higher education agency.
-You must submit your enrollment application within 30 days of your active insurance terminating or you will have to wait until the next annual enrollment period to enroll.
+Please note, you must be a Tennessee Consolidated Retirement System retiree or an optional retirement plan retiree from a higher education agency.

 Upon expiration of your COBRA coverage, if you enrolled in this option and you are a retiree receiving a monthly Tennessee Consolidated Retirement System pension or are a higher education optional retirement plan participant, you will be given an opportunity to enroll in the retiree dental plan.